 Don’t Forget the Lid/Hood

-You might not think it by looking at them, but loach species tend to be great jumpers.
+You will not think it by looking at them, but loach species are great jumpers.
 Sadly, these fish will jump out of aquariums without lids, and usually, this ends in tragedy.
 For this reason, dojos should only be housed in aquariums with tight-fitting lids.
 If you are considering a rimless aquarium, purchase a glass lid from the manufacturer or store you purchase from.

 Plants